Sporting Cristal: Supporters

-Sporting Cristal has three ultra or barra bravas known as Extremo Celeste, Fverza Oriente Gvardia Xtrema.
-Fverza Oriente was the first ultra of the Cristal, founded in 1975.
+Sporting Cristal has three ultra groups or barra bravas known as Extremo Celeste, Fverza Oriente Gvardia Xtrema.
+Fverza Oriente was the first ultra group of Cristal, founded in 1975.
 They are located on eastern grandstand of the stadiums.
 Extremo Celeste was formed in 1991 when a group of young fans from Fuerza Oriente decided to form a new group for young energetic supporters.
 Extremo Celeste has become one of the biggest barras bravas in Peru.
-And in 2007 a smaller third ultra was created in the western grandstand to support the team.
+And in 2007 a smaller third ultra group was created in the western grandstand to support the team.
 Sporting Cristal had supporters on every grandstand on Estadio Alberto Gallardo.